max records: where the wild things went

 Alright.
 "I think it's okay to step over other people to achieve my ambitions".

 I don't know.
-I don't think you necessarily need to it.
+I don't think you necessarily need to do it.
 I can't think of many situations that I've been in where that's necessary, where there isn't some other course of action you could take.
 Let's disagree.

 Do you have an ambition?

 In the broader context of my life, I just want to gain skills.
-Recently I was doing an outdoor programme back in the States through this thing called NOLS [National Outdoor Leadership School], so I was off doing that for a couple of months.
+Recently I was doing an outdoor program back in the States through this thing called NOLS [National Outdoor Leadership School], so I was off doing that for a couple of months.
 Getting better at being outdoors and learning how the natural world works.
 And I love playing music so getting better at that.
 Just learning to be a better, more competent person.
 Trying to not be a dick.

 It's a good motto.
-Okay: "I'm very persuasive and getting people to get what I want is a real talent of mine".
+Okay: "I'm very persuasive and getting people to get what I want is a real talent of mine."